WHAT IS NOMAN?

 The more we discovered, the more shocked we became:

 - 80% of people are exposed to HPV at some point in their life.

 - HPV causes 5% of cancer cases.
 Cancers caused by HPV are increasing, not decreasing.

-- Two approved vaccines, however, exist.
-They both protect against the most common cancercausing HPVs.
+- Three approved vaccines, however, exist.
+They protect against the most common cancer causing HPVs.

 - HPV causes cancer in both men and women.
 In ten years time, more men than women will suffer from HPV-related cancers in developed countries.

 - In almost all countries, boys are not provided universal access to HPV vaccines.

 To achieve our finish-line goal of beating HPV-related cancer, we must work together across genders, populations, and institutions.
 NOMAN illustrates that no-one can fight HPV-related cancers alone, certainly not by targeting one gender in isolation when both genders are affected by HPV.
 A gender-neutral virus requires a gender-neutral vaccine.